 So that’s five ways that you can make a thousand dollars by next week.
 When you get in a pinch, definitely don’t sit on your hands, be proactive, do something about it and you’ll have the opportunity to go and make a little bit of side income.
 You might find something that you actually enjoy doing and can do over the long haul and that would start to alleviate the stress of putting all of your financial burdens on one job.
 Spreading that out across a couple of jobs sometimes makes it easier and makes those financial goals of yours more attainable.

 Let me know what you think down in the comment section below.
 Are these valid, have you tried some of these, what are your tips if you have maybe that other people can learn from.
 Share that down in the comment section below, I’d love to hear those and also see what everybody else is doing out there to earn extra money.
-That’s going to do it for this video so make sure to click that subscribe button and the little bell next to it if you want to be notified when I put out new videos.
+Please consider subscribing to my newsletter.
 Thanks again and I hope to see you back soon.

 You might often hear people say that there are opportunities all around us.
 It’s actually true, but it’s hard to figure out what they are and whether or not they are worth chasing.
 As an entrepreneur, I have to pay attention to whats going on around me in order to recognize these opportunities.
 I then have to decide whether or not it is worth working on or passing up.